 There are several ways to get Chaco.
-The easiest way is through the Enthought Python Distribution (EPD), which is available for several platforms and also provides many other useful packages.
-Chaco may also be available through a package manager on your platform, such as apt on Ubuntu or MacPorts on OS X. You can also build Chaco yourself, but because of the number of packages required, we highly recommend you install EPD.
+The easiest way is through Enthought Canopy (Canopy) (formerly EPD) which is available for Windows, Linux and Mac OSX and also provides many other useful packages.
+Chaco may also be available through a package manager on your platform, such as apt on Ubuntu, yum on Redhat or MacPorts on OS X. You can also build Chaco from its source code, but because of the dependencies, the easiest way by far is to install Canopy.

-Chaco, the rest of the Enthought Tool Suite, and a lot more are bundled with EPD.
-Getting EPD allows you to install Chaco and all its dependencies at once; however, these packages will be linked to a new instance of Python.
-The EPD Free distribution is free for all users and contains all that you need to use Chaco.
+Chaco, the rest of the Enthought Tool Suite, and a lot more are bundled with Enthought Canopy (formerly EPD).
+Getting Canopy gives you a one-click install of Chaco and all its dependencies at once; however, these packages will be linked to a new instance of Python.
+Canopy Express is free for all users and contains all that you need to use Chaco.

-To get EPD, go to the EPD download page and get the appropriate version for your platform.
+To get Canopy, go to the Canopy download page, select the desired bundle (Express, Full, TriplePlay) and get the appropriate version for your platform.
 After running the installer, you will have a working version of Chaco and several examples.

 Chaco ships with several examples for testing your installation and to show you what Chaco can do.
 Almost all of the examples are stand-alone files that you can run individually, from any location.
 Depending on how you installed Chaco, you may or may not have the examples already.

-If you installed Chaco as part of EPD, the location of the examples depends on your platform:
+If you installed Chaco as part of Canopy, the location of the examples depends on your platform:

 If you don’t know how Chaco was installed, you can download the latest versions of examples individually from github: